alexharri/website/posts/webgl-gradients.md

 vec3 wave2_color = vec3(0.384, 0.827, 0.898);
 ```

-But the trick to our final effect lies in using <Gl method>background_noise</Gl> to generate three different, distinct background noises and blending those instead.
+The trick to our final effect lies in substituting each of those colors with a unique background noise and blending those.

-To be able to generate three distinct background noises, we'll have to update the <Gl method>background_noise</Gl> method to take an offset and add that to <Gl>u_time</Gl>.
-We've done this twice before, so at this point this is just routine:
+We need our three background noises to be distinct.
+In order to that we'll update our <Gl method>background_noise</Gl> function to take an offset value and add that to <Gl>u_time</Gl>.
+We've done this twice before so at this point this is just routine:

 ```glsl
 float background_noise(float offset) {